 Strictly Come Dancing Winners: Who’s won Strictly?

-With the final of Strictly series 16 looming towards us, we look back at all the celeb and pro partnerships that have lifted the famous Glitter Ball trophy over the years.
+With Strictly Come Dancing 17 well underway, we look back at all the celeb and pro partnerships that have lifted the famous Glitter Ball trophy over the years.

 Cast your mind back to 2004 when Strictly first hit our screens and you’ll remember a slightly younger and different panel of judges.
 The line up included Head Judge, Len Goodman, with his proclivity for pickling his walnuts, Arlene Phillips with her vast knowledge of choreography, Craig Revel Horwood with his newly sharpened tongue, and Bruno Tolioni with his predilection for falling off chairs ‘Ab Fab’ style.
 No change there then.
 But amongst the mayhem, hosts Sir Bruce Forsyth and Tess Daly endeavoured to keep proceedings running smoothly.